Dunblane: Education

 Dunblane High School has roughly 1,000 pupils and 60 teachers; it is fed mainly by pupils from Dunblane's three primary schools.
 The school is in the south-west of Dunblane, on Old Doune Road.
 The current building was completed in November 2007, later being formally opened by Jamie Murray.
 It was constructed on the playing fields of the previous 1970s structure, the old campus being sold for residential development and the playing fields moved to the other side of the bypass.
 The current building includes some theatre facilities, a fitness suite, a dance studio, several pupil lounges and an all weather sports pitch that was originally built for the old building.
 The building was the first Public-Private Partnership school project in the Stirling Council area.
 Complaints were made that it had inadequate catering facilities and was the only Stirling school built without a swimming pool; the school has not had a library since 2011.
 The school has consistently performed well academically.
 In 2013, the school was listed in the top ten performing schools of Scotland relating to academic achievement, with well over three quarters of its roll progressing to higher education.
 In 2019, the school was named as Scotland's second best performing state school as 76% of school leavers had achieved five or more highers in 2018.

 Dunblane High's uniform has been, since 2010, a white shirt with black trousers or skirt, Blu Tack blue knitwear and a royal blue blazer (or a black blazer with light blue braiding for S6).
 Ties vary by year group.
 The houses are Ramoyle (red), Sheriffmuir (yellow) and Kilbryde (blue).

-Queen Victoria School

 Queen Victoria School is a co-educational boarding school for children of those in the British Armed Forces, and is managed and funded by the Ministry of Defence.
 It is situated roughly 1 mi north of the town centre, in a secluded area overlooking the A9.
 The school's chapel is a notable example of Scottish medieval revival architecture, based on the 14th century Dominican (later parish) church of St Monans in Fife.